 Ingrown toenails can cause pain and dangerous infections without proper and prompt care.
-As a top New York City podiatrist, Dr. Resnikoff is skilled in fast and effective methods used to treat ingrown toenails and eliminate infections so patients at Resnikoff Podiatry and Foot Surgery Centers in Murray Hill, Midtown East Manhattan, can relieve pain and prevent complications.
+As a top New York City podiatrist, Dr. Resnikoff is skilled in fast and effective methods used to treat ingrown toenails and eliminate infections so patients at Resnikoff Podiatry and Foot Surgery Center in Murray Hill, Midtown East Manhattan, can relieve pain and prevent complications.

 What causes ingrown toenails?